spaceapi-community/spaceapi-kt/README.md

 The parser is quite lenient, so it will ignore unknown fields, should be able to deal with multiple versions and will sometimes even parse invalid endpoint JSON.
+Additionally, in most cases, values with a fixed set of allowed values is parsed as String, not as enum.
 (If you need strict validation, use a JSON schema based validator instead!)

 ## API Version Support